19hours/sg-statutes/Acts/Employment Act.md

 Section 107A

-Calculation of Gross and Basic Rates of Pay of An Employee Employed on A Monthly Rate or on Piece Rates
+Calculation of gross and basic rates of pay of an employee employed on a monthly rate or on piece rates

 First column